sfmalloy/advent-of-code-2018/README.md

 # Advent of Code 2018!!!

 These are my solutions to Advent of Code 2018.
-If you want to download for yourself, compile using make and the run.
+If you want to download for yourself, compile using make and then run.

 **Running**
 ----------------------------------